dimagi/commcare-hq/README.md

     $ ./manage.py make_superuser <email>

-If you want to use CloudCare you will also need to run the Touchforms server.

-    # run Touchforms server
-    > jython submodules/touchforms-src/touchforms/backend/xformserver.py

 Running Formdesigner in Development mode
 ----------------------------------------
 By default, HQ uses vellum minified build files to render form-designer.
 To use files from Vellum directly, do following